 - Once order is fulfilled/shipped by DXC, Ministry Service Desk sends 'Completed Order' notification to business area

-The preferred secrets management tool for team use on OpenShift.
+Vault: Vault is the preferred secrets management tool to use on OpenShift.

 - Vault secrets management service

 Argo CD (integrated into OpenShift as the GitOps Operator) provides a GitOps capability for sync'ing a Git repository with an OpenShift configuration (platform or application)